 High-fidelity Human Fingertip Models

 The sensation of touch originates from the skin deformation, which in turn stimulates the mechanoreceptors that send neural signals to the brain.
 I am developing detailed computational models for investigating the deformation mechanics of the fingertip, which is one of the most sensitive areas of the human body.
-I aim to build simulation tools that will enable a deeper understanding of physical phenomena occuring within the soft tissue and skin-surface interface.
-Such numerical means can also be used for circumventing a portion of costly experimental procedures in the design of intelligent systems with the aim of delivering various realistic haptic experiences.
+I aim to build simulation tools that will enable a deeper understanding of the physical phenomena occurring within the soft tissue and skin-surface interface.
+Such numerical means can also be used for circumventing a portion of costly experimental procedures in the design of intelligent systems to deliver various realistic haptic experiences.